Parsons The New School for Design

 We will review the major themes and questions posed by the course, then review the syllabus, documentation format, and materials we will be using.
 Get to know everyone and your goals for the course, then get everyone set up on the course website.

-Part 1: Review electricity.
+Part 1: What is electricity?
+What is a conductor?
 Discuss parallel vs series circuits.

 Part 2: Traces + Connectors (Copper tape, conductive ink, conductive fabric, conductive thread, gilded foil, silk screen, laser cutter, Robocraft, Shapeways).
 Look at different methodologies for constructing a circuit.